 Responsibilities: Maintain ACUIA’s social media presence through Facebook, LinkedIn and Twitter by posting announcements, pictures, articles, discussions, etc. Work with the executive office to update website as needed.

 Rick Holley, A+ Federal CU

-Responsibilities: Collaborate with Chairperson to organize annual webinar schedule, plan and select webinar hot topics relevant to the greater membership, retain qualified speakers, and determine webinar pricing.
+Responsibilities: Collaborate with Chairperson to organize annual webinar schedule, plan and select webinar hot topics relevant to the greater membership, and retain qualified speakers.
 Committee will be responsible to coordinate all aspects of the webinar with ACUIA Executive Offices.
 Generally meets two to three times per year through conference calls to discuss progress.

 Chairperson: Nathan Cunningham, Mountain America CU